dirigible-io/dirigible-io.github.io/help/entity_service.md

 Entity Service
 ===

-In general, the Entity Service is a fully capable RESTful service as it is defined by [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architectural style for performance, scalability, simplicity, etc. It exposes the [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations of a given domain model object.
-Underneath it connects the database store as data transfer layer.
+In general, the Entity Service is a fully capable RESTful service as it is defined by [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architectural style for performance, scalability, simplicity, and so on.
+It exposes the [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations of a given domain model object.
+Underneath it,the database store is connected as a data transfer layer.

-Working following RESTful paradigm on business software components, soon it turns out that there is a service pattern, which is used very often - **domain object management**.
-Having in mind also the past experience from Web services, we decided to enhance the standard functionality of such services without breaking the REST principles.
-These enhancements are useful especially for generic utilities and user interface generation.
+ The **domain object management** i the service pattern that is used most often when following the RESTful paradigm on business software components.
+In Eclipse Dirigible, the standard functionality of Web services is enhanced but without breaking the REST principles.
+This is useful for generic utilities and used interface generation.

-First of all, let's list what we have as a standard:
+Standard functionality:

 *	*GET* method
-	*	If the requested path points directly to the service endpoint (no additional parameters), it lists all the entities of this type (in this collection)
+	*	If the requested path points directly to the service endpoint (no additional parameters), it lists all the entities of this type (in this collection).
-	*	If the request contains an *id* parameter, the service returns only the requested entity
+	*	If the request contains an *id* parameter, the service returns only the requested entity.
-*	*POST* method - creates an entity, getting the fields from the request body (JSON formatted) and auto-generated ID
+*	*POST* method - creates an entity, getting the fields from the request body (JSON formatted) and auto-generated ID.
-*	*PUT* method - updates the entity, getting the ID from the request body (JSON formatted)
+*	*PUT* method - updates the entity, getting the ID from the request body (JSON formatted).
-*	*DELETE* method - deletes the entity by the provided ID parameter, which is mandatory
+*	*DELETE* method - deletes the entity by the provided ID parameter, which is mandatory.

-The enhancements we added to the standard functionality - on *GET* with the following parameters:
+Enhancements to the standard functionality of *GET* with the following parameters:
-*	*count* - returns the number of the entities collection size
+*	*count* - returns the number of the entities collection size.
-*	*metadata* - returns the simplified descriptor of the entity in JSON (see below)
+*	*metadata* - returns the simplified descriptor of the entity in JSON (see below).
-*	*sort* - indicates the order of the entities
+*	*sort* - indicates the order of the entities.
-*	*desc* - indicates the reverse order used with the above parameter
+*	*desc* - indicates the reverse order used with the above parameter.
-*	*limit* - used for paging, returns limited result set
+*	*limit* - used for paging, returns limited result set.
-*	*offset* - used for paging, result set starts from the offset value
+*	*offset* - used for paging, result set starts from the offset value.

 Example metadata for an entity: